John Greening (poet): Other writings

 His memoir of life in Egypt, written in prose and verse, Threading a Dream: A Poet on the Nile, was published by Gatehouse Press in 2017.

 He has been a reviewer for journals such as Poetry Review, London Magazine, Hudson Review and the Times Literary Supplement.
 His collected reviews and essays, Vapour Trails (Shoestring Press), was released in 2020.
 In May 2025, Renard Press will bring out Greening’s large format illustrated guide to poetry – a series of linked essays and poems, A High Calling, or Where Do You Get Your Ideas From?

 Other books include guides to poetry (Poetry Masterclass) and to poets (Elizabethan Love Poets, W. B. Yeats, Thomas Hardy, Edward Thomas, the First World War Poets, and Ted Hughes).

 His editorial projects include an expanded, illustrated edition of Edmund Blunden's WW1 memoir Undertones of War, as well as editions of the poetry of U. A. Fanthorpe (Not My Best Side, with an introduction by A. E. Stallings, Baylor University Press, 2024), Iain Crichton Smith (Deer on the High Hills, Carcanet, 2021), and Geoffrey Grigson (Selected Poems, Greenwich Exchange, 2017).
 His edition of Matthew Arnold’s poetry, True to One Another, appears from Renard Press in March 2025.

 His anthologies include Accompanied Voices: Poets on Composers from Thomas Tallis to Arvo Pärt (Boydell & Brewer, 2015), Hollow Palaces: An Anthology of Modern Country House Poems, with Kevin Gardner (Liverpool University Press, 2021), and Contraflow: Lines of Englishness 1922–2022, also with Kevin Gardner (Renard Press, 2023).
-He has collaborated with composers Roderick Williams, Cecilia McDowall, Ben Parry (musician), David Gibbs, and Philip Lancaster.
+He has collaborated with composers Roderick Williams, Cecilia McDowall, Ben Parry, David Gibbs, and Philip Lancaster.